Posts

 Unfortunately, dust mites can not be completely eliminated from our homes.
 But we don’t need to remove every dust mite to alleviate dust mite allergies.
 It’s important to keep yourself informed about how they behave, how they affect us and how to prevent their spread.
 It all starts at home through the development of wise cleaning habits such as minimalism and open easy-to-clean surfaces.
 This can help alleviate the painful symptoms of living with dust mite allergies.
 We can work to keep their presence under control and focus on the care of our home through efficient cleaning methods.
 And once a year to call in trained professionals to conduct a focussed “dust-extraction oriented” spring clean.

-Article by Lucila Aidar of 1800 CLEANER.
+Article by Lucila of 1800 CLEANER.

 GET A FREE QUOTE